-Using a $10 hourly rate with inputs resulting in an average of eight hours worked each day and 260 working days a year (52 weeks multiplied by 5 working days a week), to find the annual unadjusted salary in order to convert to other periods, the calculation is as simple as:
+Using a $10 hourly rate with inputs resulting in an average of eight hours worked each day and 260 working days a year (52 weeks multiplied by 5 working days a week), annual unadjusted salary can be calculated as:

 $10 × 8 × (260) = $20,800

-The hourly rate is multiplied by the number of working days a year (unadjusted), and subsequently multiplied by a calculation of the number of hours in a working day based on inputs.
-The result is an unadjusted amount.
-On the other hand, the adjusted annual salary is:
+As can be seen, the hourly rate is multiplied by the number of working days a year (unadjusted) and subsequently multiplied by the number of hours in a working day.
+The adjusted annual salary can be calculated as:

 $10 × 8 × (260 - 25) = $18,800